Barbara Pyrah: Career

-From 1965–1968 Pyrah was the assistant keeper of geology at the Manchester Museum.
+From 1965 to 1968 Pyrah was the assistant keeper of geology at the Manchester Museum.
 From 1968 to her retirement in 1988, Pyrah was the Keeper of Geology at the Yorkshire Museum.
 During her time at the Yorkshire Museum Pyrah produced a four-part catalogue detailing the type and figured fossil specimens held in the collections.
 This catalogue represented over 900 specimens from approximately 150 publications.
 The research interest in the collections of the museum rose considerably as a result of these published catalogues.

 Pyrah illustrated the 1977 publication The Ice Age in Yorkshire.

 Pyrah was a member of the organising committee of the Geological Curators' Group from 1975 to 1977.

 She retired from the museum due to ill-health in 1988; In retirement she was a member of the Dunnington Art Club and a founding member of the Friends of Hagg Wood.

 She is listed as one of the donors to the mosaic map in York Museum Gardens.